V-Sekai/manuals/decisions/20220206-logging-discussions-from-discord.md

 ## Positive Consequences <!-- optional -->

-- Logs can be created for design discussions.
+- Logs can be created for notificiations.

 ## Negative Consequences <!-- optional -->